currinjs/CurrinJS/aio/content/guide/upgrade.md

 ### Switching to TypeScript

-Since you're going to be writing Angular code in TypeScript, it makes sense to bring in the TypeScript compiler even before you begin upgrading.
+Since you're going to be writing Currin code in TypeScript, it makes sense to bring in the TypeScript compiler even before you begin upgrading.

 You'll  also start to gradually phase out the Bower package manager in favor